 - arbitrator's full name

 - arbitrator's date of birth

-- arbitrator's address in his/her country of domicile
+- arbitrator's address in their country of domicile

-- tax identification number in his/her country of domicile
+- tax identification number in their country of domicile

-- bank account information
+- bank account information.

 The Finland Chamber of Commerce shall inform the Finnish tax authorities of the fees paid to a foreign natural person.